IHCC-cohorts/data-harmonization/README.md

 - `build/[cohort short name]-mapping.json`
 - `build/[cohort short name]-xrefs.tsv`

-You need to commit `data/[cohort short name].tsv` and `mappings/[cohort short name].tsv` to the repository.
+You need to commit the new files `data/[cohort short name].tsv`, `metadata/[cohort short name].ttl`, and `mappings/[cohort short name].tsv` to the repository.
 The other files in `build` do not get committed.
 Also commit all changes to the following files:

 - `Makefile`
 - `src/prefixes.json`